g00m/JXColorButton/README.md

 <img src="https://raw.githubusercontent.com/josephessin/JXColorButton/master/demo.gif" align="right" width="350" />

 ## Getting Setup
-To use a JXColorButton, simply drop a custom view in and set its class to JXColorButton and implement the JXColorButton delegate on your view controller or window controller.
-You can customize most of the settings for the JXColorButton via interface builder or via code.
+To use a JXColorButton, simply drop a custom view in, set its class to JXColorButton, and implement the JXColorButton delegate on your view controller or window controller.
+You can customize most of the settings for the JXColorButton via interface builder or in your code.

 Note: JXColorButton may or may not render properly in XCode, depending on build settings.
 Despite this, you can still drag from the custom view to create a reference to it.
 Once you have a reference, you can customize it via code.
 Investigation is underway to fix this.